Course Title: A Mathematical Toolbox for Scientists

 On completion of this course, you should be able to:

-1. Apply mathematical knowledge of functions, differential calculus, and probability to solve problems drawn from the physical, data and life sciences.
+1. Apply mathematical knowledge of functions, linear algebra, and probability to solve problems drawn from the physical, data and life sciences.

 2. Use technology with proficiency to confirm calculations and solutions of results worked by hand, using current web browser mathematical tools.